Chevrolet Spark Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average insurance rates for a Chevrolet Spark are $1,234 a year with full coverage.
-Comprehensive costs an estimated $188 each year, collision costs $352, and liability coverage is $514.
-Liability-only coverage costs around $572 a year, with high-risk coverage costing around $2,686.
-Teens cost the most to insure at $4,944 a year or more.
+Average insurance rates for a Chevrolet Spark are $1,234 a year for full coverage.
+Comprehensive costs an estimated $188, collision insurance costs $352, and liability coverage costs $514.
+Buying just liability costs as little as $572 a year, and insurance for high-risk drivers costs around $2,686.
+Teen drivers receive the highest rates at up to $4,944 a year.

 Average premium for full coverage: $1,234

-These estimates include $500 physical damage deductibles, 30/60 liability coverage, and includes additional medical/uninsured motorist coverage.
-Prices are averaged for all U.S. states and Spark models.
+Rate estimates include $500 deductibles, split liability limits of 30/60, and includes UM/UIM and medical coverage.
+Rates are averaged for all states and for all Spark models.

-The examples above demonstrate why all drivers should compare rates quotes for a targeted area and risk profile, rather than using averaged prices.
+These examples show why everyone should compare rates for a targeted area and risk profile, rather than using price averages.

 Use the form below to get customized rates for your location.